tmp2tmp/eee/docs/README.md

   - OOP features can be taken advantage of: &nbsp; polymorphism, inheritance
     [Replacing virtual functions at runtime](replacing-virtual-functions.md) is supported.
     gives easy means for forcing static dispatch <!-- accessing individual implementatins -->
-    or for calling base implementations of a virtual function
+    or for calling base implementations of a virtual function.
 - [Covariant return types are supported](covariant_return_types.md)